jmah/NSData-FastHex/README.md

 ## Description

-NSData-FastHex adds a category on `NSData` to convert to and from a hexadecimal string representation.
+NSData+FastHex adds a category on `NSData` to convert to and from a hexadecimal string representation.
 As the name implies, it has a focus on performance, without sacrificing code clarity.